peterkracik/scss-best-practice/README.md

 ##### 3.a Set font-size per element

-I use often this type, each element has it's own font-size, and based on design I decide if it's in px (preferably rem), rem or vw.
-This solution is good for the case, when font-sizes of elements within the same block don't have same ratio for different screen resolutions
-**In this case I never use em**
+I use often this method, each element has it's own independant font-size, and based on design I decide if it's in px (preferably rem), rem or vw.
+This solution is good for the case, when font-sizes of elements within the same block don't have same ratio for different screen resolutions. **In this case I never use em**.

 ```scss
 .teaser {